VocaleCoded/Website-Utilities/README.md

 (checking for ".", "/", and "https://" (more comming soon)) and it responds to the user with acomplied response such as succes or fail.

+## Temporary.js
+This useful scripts checks if the site is valid or invalid (checking for ".", "/", and "https://" (more comming soon)) and it responds to the user with acomplied response such as succes or fail.